A453 Widening (M1 Junction 24 to A52 Nottingham)

 A traffic management plan has been developed in consultation with the local police and County and District Councils.
 Generally, a minimum of one lane of traffic in each direction will be maintained during peak hours.
 These will usually run 07:00 to 20:00 on weekdays with variation at weekends.
 However a number of full closures of the A453 will be required during the construction period to carry out works that affect the whole carriageway.

 Generally over the period of the works, temporary speed limits will be in place monitored by average-speed cameras.
 There is now a 40mph limit on the A453 between the M1 junction 24 and the new Mill Hill roundabout on the outskirts of Clifton and a 30mph limit between Mill Hill and Silverdale junction.
 A 30mph limit has now been established full time through Parkway junction.
 These limits are enforced by speed cameras.

 Will there be diversions?

 During the closures, all diversions will be clearly signed.
-HGV and through traffic will be diverted via the M1 at junction 24, M1 and A52 to Silverdale or vice versa.
+HGV and through traffic will be diverted via M1 junction 24, M1 junction 25 and A52 to Silverdale and vice versa.
 The diversion route for motorway and non-motorway traffic is shown on the attached diversion route map (1.8MB PDF).